Pavement licensing policy

 Applications are consulted upon for 7 days, starting with the day after the day on which a valid application was made to us.

-We will publish details of the application on our website at https://eh.arun.gov.uk/registers
+We will publish details of the application on its website at www.arun.gov.uk/licensing

 We are required by law to consult with the Highways Authority.
 In addition, to ensure that there are not detrimental effects to the application we will consult with: